Requirements for Substantiation

 invalid methods (SPE login and group membership are required):

-GALE - new algorith for integrated asset modeling, and
+GALE - new algorithm for integrated asset modeling, and

 The reliability of our literature and of our methods